life4/enc/README.md

 cat ~/.gnupg/pubring.gpg | enc keys list
 ```

-Red keys are expired or revoked, green keys are locked (password-protected), yellow keys aren't locked.
+Red keys are expired or revoked, green keys are locked (password-protected), and yellow keys aren't locked.

 Get a key from the list (by ID or email):